 You’d better know the answers—there’s no second chance.

-This person will be an invaluable resource to your interview preparation as they will be able to provide you with feedback.
+This person will be an invaluable resource to your interview preparation as they will provide you with feedback.
 Request their opinion of your performance.
 Ask them key questions like: did you look “comfortable”?
 Was your voice clear and easy to understand?
-Did you make good eye contact and did you appear pleasant?
+Did you make good eye contact, and did you appear pleasant?

 Once they provide you with information regarding these key questions, you will be able to work on your weak areas—strengthening your overall interview skills.
 Another fabulous way to find out for yourself what you are like in an interview situation is to videotape your practices.

 Could you share some advice with other blog readers who are preparing for a job interview?
 What was your biggest obstacle in the job interview?
 What questions did you find difficult?
 Please comment and share this post.

 Need additional help?
 Reach out to Candace to learn more!